The NGO dedicated to the binturong

 • Belcesar Mejares and Gerardo Pormanes, Forest Guides at our second study site.

-The project also draws strength from its various local partnerships and the people behind them: Atty Carlo B. Gomez, Romina Magtanong and Myla S. Adriano (City-Environmental and Natural Resources Office), Dr Ronald Edilberto A. Ona (Palawan State University), Melinda and Chris Walsh (Sabuya Coffee Trading), Elizabeth Maclang (Puerto Princesa Subterranean River National Park), Sabine Schoppe (Katala Foundation).
+The project is made possible through different local partnerships and the people who lead them: Atty Carlo B. Gomez, Romina Magtanong et Myla S. Adriano (City-Environmenal and Natural Ressources Office), Dr Ronald Edilberto A. Ona (Palawan State University), Melinda et Chris Walsh (Sabuya Coffee Trading), Elizabeth Maclang (Puerto Princesa Subterranean River National Park), Sabine Schoppe (Katala Foundation).